eradiate/eradiate/docs/rst/developer_guide/scene_element_guide.rst

 ------------------------

-As mentioned in the :ref:`sec-developer_guide-factory_guide`, Eradiate's factories implement a :func:`~eradiate._factory.BaseFactory.convert` class method which can turn a dictionary into a registered object—and if the method receives something else than a dictionary, it simply does nothing.
+As mentioned in the :ref:`sec-developer_guide-factory_guide`, Eradiate's factories implement a :meth:`~.Factory.convert` class method which can turn a dictionary into a registered object—and if the method receives something else than a dictionary, it simply does nothing.